 If you have Original Medicare and your doctor, health care provider, or supplier thinks Medicare probably (or certainly) won't pay for items or services, they may give you a written notice called an "Advance Beneficiary Notice of Noncoverage" (ABN).
+However, an ABN isn't required for items or services that Medicare never covers.

 The ABN lists the items or services that Medicare isn't expected to pay for, an estimate of the costs for the items and services, and the reasons why Medicare may not pay.
 The ABN gives you information to make an informed choice about whether or not to get items or services, understanding that you may have to accept responsibility for payment.